blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - have greater confidence that the data passed to them is correct and useable
 - are able to be more specific about their requirements and more easily express the function of the data
-  - This also facilitates more powerful composition as there's greater confidence about other parties' functionalities.
+  - This also facilitates more powerful composition as there's greater confidence about other parties' data semantics.

 **Data Producers** (whether that be end-users, EA developers, or businesses):